pindell-matt/binary-search-tree/README.md

 # => 26
 ```

-If a score is already present in the tree when `load` is called, the load method ignores it.
+The load method will not load any score that is already present in the tree.

 ### `health`